-Not so much a single movie as a series of 50 minute episodes, these thoughtful documentaries have been aired on various television networks including the BBC and VH1.
-Each episodes recounts the tale of a classic album and it’s making.
-More than 30 episodes have been produced to date and include such albums as – Pink Floyd’s The Dark Side of the Moon, Queen’s A Night at the Opera, The Band’s self titled album, and Nirvana’s Nevermind.
+Not so much a single movie as a series of 50-minute episodes, these thoughtful documentaries have been aired on various television networks including the BBC and VH1.
+Each episode recounts the tale of a classic album and its making.
+More than 30 episodes have been produced to date and include such albums as – Pink Floyd’s The Dark Side of the Moon, Queen’s A Night at the Opera, The Band’s self-titled album, and Nirvana’s Nevermind.

 Part of the PBS series American Masters this 90 min documentary showcases the influence of Atlantic Records founder Ahmet Ertegun.
 Since the Atlantic Records founding in 1947 the label has released some of the top R&B and Rock ‘n Roll acts of all time, including – Big Joe Turner, Ray Charles, Bobby Darin, The Coasters, Aretha Franklin, The Rolling Stones, Phil Collins and many more.

 Stax Records spawned some of the top soul acts of the 60s and 70s and developed a socially-conscious reputation during a time of social revolution and Black Empowerment.
 This story is told mostly through interviews with some of the label’s groundbreaking executives and artists.

 Based mostly on the founder of FAME Studios, Rick Hall, and the recording process that became “The Muscle Shoals Sound” this documentary includes interviews with many of the influential artists who’ve worked in Muscle Shoals, Alabama through the years including, Aretha Franklin, Bono, Gregg Allman, Jimmy Cliff, Mick Jagger, Alicia Keys, and more.
 Filming locations include Huntsville AL, London England, Nashville TN, and New York City NY.

 Extra Credit: This is Spinal Tap (1984)